Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 control the bus, only one is allowed to do so and the winning message is not corrupted
-Synchronization procedure to synchronize the clock signals of two or more devices UM10204 All information provided in this document is subject to legal disclaimers. © NXP Semiconductors N.V.
-2014.
-All rights reserved
+Synchronization procedure to synchronize the clock signals of two or more devices

 <!-- *P7* of 64 -->
 [P7]: #P7